Step-by-Step Guide to Starting a Cargo Business in Dubai

 • Memorandum of Association (MoA) and Articles of Association (if applicable)

-• Customs registration documents (required if you plan to handle import/export or customs clearance)
+• Customs registration documents are required if your business will handle import, export, or customs clearance.

-Starting a cargo company in Dubai involves a few structured steps.
-Here’s a breakdown of the process:
+Starting a cargo company in Dubai requires several structured steps.
+Below is an overview of the process:

 Step 1.
 Decide Your Business Activity